TTraylor310/ExpressServer-Auth-and-Api/README.md

 ### Problem Domain

-This lab demonstrates how to implement an Express API complete with authentication and authorization functionality, restricting access to routes that manipulate a database with music and movies information.
+This lab demonstrates how to implement an Express API complete with authentication and authorization functionality, restricting access to routes that manipulate a database with music and movie information.
+It also features a comprehensive automated test suite.

 - [CI/CD GitHub Actions](https://github.com/TTraylor310/bt-auth-api/actions)
 - [Back-end server url production](https://bt-auth-api-88.herokuapp.com/)